GoLu-Jii/CODE_Sherpa__HackTheWinter-SecondWave/README.md

 6. **User Progression** – Developers move through the learning path at their own pace, building system-level understanding

 This workflow emphasizes **structured comprehension** over ad-hoc exploration.

 ---

+## Round-1 Implementation Summary

+For the first round of the hackathon, we implemented a **fully working end-to-end prototype** that demonstrates how a codebase can be automatically analyzed and explained using deterministic static analysis.

+### Round-1 Capabilities

+In Round-1, CODE Sherpa can:
+- Analyze a real repository to extract verified structural facts
+- Identify important files, functions, and call relationships
+- Convert this structure into a step-by-step guided explanation
+- Generate a flowchart that visually represents overall code flow and dependencies

+### Round-1 Outputs

+When executed, Round-1 produces:
+1. **`demo/analysis.json`** - Complete code structure analysis
+2. **`demo/learning_order.json`** - Structured learning path
+3. **`demo/flowchart.md`** - Visual dependency graph (Mermaid format)

+### Round-1 Technical Approach

+The Round-1 implementation prioritizes **correctness, clarity, and reproducibility**:
+- Uses Python's AST module for deterministic code parsing
+- Template-based explanations ensure accuracy
+- No external dependencies (pure Python standard library)
+- Reproducible results

+This establishes a strong and defensible technical foundation for further enhancements in Round-2.

+---

+### Key Principle

+**Intelligence is added only after correctness is guaranteed.** Round-1 validates the foundation; Round-2 enhances the experience.

+---